Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Department: Faculty of Sciences

-Summary: Our proposal concerns the same project—CHIMAES—as the one submitted in previous years; specifically, the development of comprehensive course modules and self-assessment tools covering the prerequisites and learning outcomes of the first-year chemistry program.
-The first two phases on prerequisites and several chapters of the first-year curriculum have been completed and are now online.
-Three chapters corresponding to three chemistry course units (UE) of the L1 program on the PCSI portal still need to be developed, some of which are shared with SVSE-PCAV.
+Abstract: Our proposal concerns the same project—CHIMAES—as the one submitted in previous years; specifically, the development of comprehensive course modules and self-assessment tools covering the prerequisites and learning outcomes of the first-year chemistry program.
+The first two phases, covering the prerequisites and several chapters of the first-year curriculum, have been completed and are now online.
+Three chapters corresponding to three chemistry course units (UE) in the L1 program on the PCSI portal still need to be developed, some of which are shared with SVSE-PCAV.

-AI systems for generating numerical codes in physics:
+AI systems that generate numerical codes in physics:

 Project Leader: Hervé WOZNIAK